hirosato223/software_challenge/README.md

 To enhance scalability, I would also implement a CLI method to load additional data files into the databases.
 Currently, the database initialization script only loads the two included files (sampleFriends.txt and sampleUsers.txt) into the database.
 A separate CLI would allow the user to specify the type and path of a new file to load.

 Testing:
 I would utilize the Jest testing framework for validating the API's functionality.
 With a built in assertion and mocking library, Jest requires less setup/customization; this would allow for increased test development/coverage.
+In particular, I would use Jest to implement unit tests to validate that the controller functions return the expected users/friends when invoked.
 Jest would also be beneficial for front end testing; as additional functionality is added, Jest's snapshot testing can be leveraged to detect unforeseen UI changes.

 -Overall impressions-
 I overall enjoyed designing building the project from the ground up, and feel satisfied with the current progress.
 In the future, I would like to explore additional ways to store/model the relationship data, particularly with graphs.